inauhaus/Visual-neuroscience-rig-documentation/README.md

 # [visual-stimulus-generator](https://github.com/inauhaus/visual-stimulus-generator)

-This code generates the visual stimuli using Psychtoolbox.
-It goes on a machine that receives udp commands from [visual-stimulus-controller](https://github.com/inauhaus/visual-stimulus-controller)
+This code is called from 'computer B' and generates the visual stimuli using Psychtoolbox.
+It receives commands from [visual-stimulus-controller](https://github.com/inauhaus/visual-stimulus-controller).

+Install:
+1) Install Psychtoolbox
+2) Download all files in this rep to the same root folder.
+3) Set your Matlab path to this root folder and all of the folders inside it.

+configCom.m:
+Change the ip address of 'computer A' and save

+configureMstate.m
+change Mstate.monitor to 'LIN'.
+Again this just means that its a linear look-up table for the gamma function so it doesn't have to access any gamma files, which happens in updateMonitor.

+updateMonitor.m:
+Under each monitor 'case', you will provide the file location of your gamma calibration.
+You will also define the size of each the display (cm).
+The 'LIN' case is used when you don't have a calibration yet, or you don't want to use one.

 # [widefield-imaging](https://github.com/inauhaus/widefield-imaging)